 Based on fundamental learning principles

-Given that teaching reading is ultimately an educational matter, we should recognize that specific learning principles are at work.
-It is not just the WHAT of teaching that matters.
-It is also the HOW.
+Teaching a child to read is ultimately an educational process, which means that certain learning principles are critically important.
+It is not only the WHAT of teaching that matters, but also the HOW.

-When these elements are combined, children are better able to develop accurate reading, fluent word recognition, and lasting learning.
+When structured literacy instruction, cognitive development, orthographic mapping, and sound learning principles are combined, children are better able to develop accurate reading, fluent word recognition, and lasting learning.

 Online dyslexia tutoring – success stories

-Below are stories of children who received specialized help from Edublox and overcame their dyslexia symptoms.
+Below are stories of children who received specialized intervention from Edublox and made significant progress in overcoming their dyslexia symptoms.

 References: